-3. Design and structure.
-The Union's internal democracy from 1889 to the present
+3 Design and structure: the IPU's internal democracy from 1889 to the present

 This chapter elaborates on the global democratic relevance of the IPU with regard to its own (democratic) inner order.
 Unlike the previous chapter, this evaluation of design, structure and functioning of the IPU takes an internal democratic, rather than external democratization perspective.
-It is measured by reverting to the International Democracy macro-indicators of the International Democracy Watch which encompass the indicators appointment, democracy at the national level, input legitimacy, participation, control, inter-state democracy, supra-nationalism, power limitation, human rights, and output legitimacy.
+It is measured by reverting to the International Democracy Watch macro-indicators, which encompass appointment, democracy at the national level, input legitimacy, participation, control, interstate democracy, supranationalism, power limitation, human rights and output legitimacy.

-3.1.
-Appointment, democracy at the national level, and input legitimacy
+3.1 Appointment, democracy at the national level and input legitimacy

-With regard to the indicator of appointment, the organization developed a structure largely comparable to its present structure already throughout the first five years of its existence.
-In 1894, the first Statutes of the Inter-Parliamentary Conference were adopted.
-The governance structure provided for a four-fold (parliamentary) structure: the General Assembly, the political organ of the Union, the Assembly of Delegates with two members of each parliamentary group, preparing the General Assembly of the Conference, a Bureau, with one representative of each group, as the management and executive organ at the same time, and a President presiding over the Bureau.
-Today, these tasks are taken over by the Assembly (political organ), the Governing Council (governing organ), the Executive Committee and the Secretariat (separated tasks, management organ and executive organ), and the IPU President (political head of the organization and ex officio President of the Governing Council).
-The organization is thus single-headed (President), multi-headed (Executive Committee) and selfregulatory (Governing Council) in once.
-All officers from the beginning were elected.23 To this day, this (parliamentary) practice continues.24 Formerly, the members of the then Inter-Parliamentary Conference for International Arbitration25 were individual members of parliament who constituted a group within parliament with the purpose of maintaining peace through arbitration and the dealing of other questions of public international law.
-Hence, the membership represented nongovernmental and non-state actors rather than state-like or part-of-the-state entities.
-In 1912, the national groups of parliamentarians within parliaments became the members of the Union (Kissling 2006: 51) which, however, did not significantly change the non-state character of its membership.26 This only changed when, in 1990, the Statutes were changed to state that the IPU "shall be composed of National Groups representing their respective Parliaments" and "[a] National Group shall be created by decision of a Parliament [...]"27 - the latter being part of the state structure.28 Finally, in 2001, the parliaments themselves were designated as members of the IPU.29 The IPU itself is a parliamentary body.
-Since its membership consists of Parliaments, those send their delegates to IPU meetings.
-Thus, members are representatives of national parliaments and not directly elected.30 Free mass media certainly exist and also formerly existed in the whole
+With regard to the indicator of appointment, the organization developed a structure largely comparable to its present structure throughout the first five years of its existence.
+In 1894 the first Statutes of the Inter-Parliamentary Conference were adopted.
+The governance structure provided for a fourfold (parliamentary) structure: the General Assembly, the political organ of the Union; the Assembly of Delegates with two members of each parliamentary group, preparing the General Assembly of the Conference; a Bureau, with one representative of each group, as the management and executive organ at the same time; and a president presiding over the Bureau.20 Today, these tasks are taken over by the Assembly (political organ), the Governing Council (governing organ), the Executive Committee and the Secretariat (separate tasks, management organ and executive organ), and the IPU president (political head of the organization and ex officio president of the Governing Council).
+The organization is thus at once single-headed (president), multiheaded (Executive Committee) and self-regulatory (Governing Council).
+All officers from the beginning were elected21 and to this day, this (parliamentary) practice continues.22 Formerly, the members of the then Inter-Parliamentary Conference for International Arbitration23 were individual members of parliament who constituted a group within parliament with the purpose of maintaining peace through arbitration and the resolution of other questions of public international law.
+Hence, the membership represented non-governmental and non-state actors rather than state-like or state entities.
+In 1912 the national groups of parliamentarians within parliaments became the members of the Union (Kissling 2006a, 51), which, nevertheless, did not significantly change the non-state character of its membership.24 This only changed when, in 1990, the Statutes were changed to state that the IPU 'shall be composed of National Groups representing their respective Parliaments', and '[a] National Group shall be created by decision of a Parliament'25-the latter being part of the state structure.26 Finally, in 2001 the parliaments themselves were designated as members of the IPU.27 The IPU itself is a parliamentary body.
+Since its membership consists of parliaments, these send their delegates to IPU meetings.
+Thus, members are representatives of national parliaments and not directly elected.28 Free mass media certainly exist and also formerly existed world-wide.
+However, their interest in IPU affairs nowadays is still limited, apart from events in developing countries which are more likely to catch the eye of national media not used to abundant international meetings taking place.
+Yet, this was different in the early times of the IPU existence.
+At that time, IPU conferences met large responses from the press, which was probably due to the role of parliamentarians as intermediators in international conflicts and to the Union being strongly backed by the organized pacifist movement (Kissling 2006a, 80).